SnappyJumper/Measure-Up/README.md

     ![Accordion Tab Open](assets/readme-files/accordion-tab-img-open.png)

-    - On the tool screen there is a accordion tab.
+    - On the tool screen there is an accordion tab.

     - When active the panel under the tab displays information on how to use the conversion tool.